alfonsosiciliano/nsysctl/README.md

 ======

-nsysctl is a [sysctl(8)](https://www.freebsd.org/cgi/man.cgi?query=sysctl&sektion=8&manpath=FreeBSD+13-current) rewrite, It depends on http://gitlab.com/alfix/libsysctl
+nsysctl is a [sysctl(8)](https://www.freebsd.org/cgi/man.cgi?query=sysctl&sektion=8&manpath=FreeBSD+13-current) rewrite, it depends on http://gitlab.com/alfix/libsysctl
 (nsysctl was just the "main()" to test libsysctl).

 nsysctl is handier than sysctl: